healer1064/Blog_React_fullstack_psql_0Auth/README.md

 download or git clone the project files.

-## cd into both Project Directories in 2 different terminal windows and then install dependencies
+## cd into both Project Directories in 2 different terminal windows and then install the dependencies

 The "Client" directory contains the React code.
 The "Server" directory contains the code for the node.js express server.
 This project also requries a PSQL database to run.